lucio1392/ClearArchitectureSwift/README.md

 * As we know that `XCode` support for `Markup` that including `Markdown` for documentation our source. `Jazzy` support to generate everything that we comment and document in our codebase.

-Please take a look as example below:
+Please take a look at example below:

 ```swift
 /// Authentication flow Interface.